 Thanks to Kansas’ Urban Fishing Program even those living in our biggest cities have access to good angling only a few minutes away.

-Kansas Department of Wildlife, Parks and Tourism biologists regularly stock the program’s 80 bodies of water with over 100,000 great-tasting channel catfish through the spring and summer.
+Kansas Department of Wildlife and Parks biologists regularly stock the program’s 80 bodies of water with over 100,000 great-tasting channel catfish through the spring and summer.
 In the fall and winter some of the waters are stocked with hard-fighting trout.

 The waters, which range from one to over 100 acres in size, also support good populations of bluegill, largemouth bass and sometimes crappie.